harold-guido/hangman/README.md

-Hangman app unsing file I/O and serialization
+Hangman app using file I/O and serialization
+Made possible becuase of the JSON library